michaelmilleryoder/michaelmilleryoder.github.io/index.md

 * [Addressing the spread of online hate speech will require more than just tech](https://technical.ly/civic-news/how-to-fight-online-hate-speech/)
 Atiya Irvin-Mitchell, Technical.ly, 2023.
 * [From computer science to social science: new approaches to track and mitigate online hate speech](https://www.collabagainsthate.org/news/from-computer-science-to-social-science-new-approaches-to-track-and-mitigate-online-hate-speech)
- Michael Miller Yoder, Collaboratory Against Hate blog post, 2023.
+ Michael Miller Yoder, Center for Applied Research on Targeted Violence (Collaboratory Against Hate) blog post, 2023.